 University Engagement Programme

 At Oxford, Jim has worked, among others, with colleagues in the English, Modern Languages, Experimental Psychology, Theology and History faculties.
-He is involved with the TORCH Knowledge Exchange project Compassion in Healthcare run by Dr Joshua Hordern and has collaborated extensively with the Medical School, particularly in Cardiology, Neuroscience and Psychiatry.
-His colleague in psychiatry, Dr Charlotte Allan, was the recipient of the 2104 Education Innovator Award of the Association for the Study of Medical Education for their collaboration.
+He is involved with the TORCH Knowledge Exchange project Compassion in Healthcare run by Dr Joshua Hordern and has collaborated extensively with the Medical School, particularly in Cardiology, Neurology and Neuroscience and Psychiatry.
+His colleague in psychiatry, Dr Charlotte Allan, was the recipient of the 2014 Education Innovator Award of the Association for the Study of Medical Education for their collaboration.

 Jim has represented the UEP at Yale University, the Consortium for the Humanities in the South East, and the University of Wyoming and continues to teach occasionally as a Visiting Lecturer at the Victoria and Albert Museum, the National Gallery, the Courtauld and the Institute of Fine Arts, New York University.